FAQs

 How is the NRC interacting and informing the public?

 The NRC recognizes the public’s interest in the rulemaking and fusion activities.
-The NRC has hosted several public meetings throughout the rulemaking process to update the public and industry as well as receive comments and question.
+The NRC has hosted several public meetings throughout the rulemaking process to update the public and industry as well as receive comments and questions.
 Additional public meetings and outreach will be conducted as the activities progress.

 What is the ADVANCE act and how does it affect fusion?

 The ADVANCE Act was signed into law in July 2024.
 The Act focuses on a broad range of activities at the NRC, including supporting retention, flexibility of budgeting process, and enhancing the framework for advanced reactors.
-Section 205 of the ADVANCE Act is specific to fusion and amended the NRC’s primary statute, the Atomic Energy Act of 1954, as amended, by adding a new definition of “fusion machine” and incorporated fusion machine produced radioactive material into the definition of “byproduct material.”
+Section 205 of the ADVANCE Act is specific to fusion and amended the NRC’s primary statute, the Atomic Energy Act of 1954, as amended, by adding a new definition of “fusion machine” and incorporating fusion machine produced radioactive material into the definition of “byproduct material.”

 Are particle accelerators similar to fusion machines and are they being regulated the same way?